nirali-vora/nirali-vora/README.md

 <p align="left">
   ⭐ Thank you for visiting!
-  Let’s connect and explore the world of data together.
+  Let’s connect, collaborate, and grow together in the world of data!
 </p>